MG ZS EV review

 Reliability and safety

 While the MG ZS EV hasn’t specifically appeared in our Driver Power ownership results, the petrol ZS has.
-It ranked 55th out of 75 cars, which puts it ahead of the Hyundai Kona (60th) but behind the original Renault Zoe (37th) and second-generation Nissan Leaf (24th).
+It ranked 41st out of 75 cars, which puts it ahead of the Peugeot 3008 (50th), but just behind the Nissan Leaf (40th).
+As a brand, MG finished in last place out of 29 marques,

 Crash test experts Euro NCAP awarded the ZS EV a full five stars out of five in 2019.
 Rating it at 90% for adult occupant protection, 85% for child occupant protection, 70% for safety assist and 64% for vulnerable road users.